This Week in Consumer News: 14 Stories You Need to See

-A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including Jennifer Lopez's new line of cocktails and Build-A-Bear's PEEPs collection.
+A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including a fresh look for the Keds brand and Grubhub's Pastrami-Inspired martini.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.